zhiwenh/delib/README.md

 Delib is designed to be easy to learn and allow freedom when developing with Ethereum.
 Its features include:

   * A promise based library that provides the core abstractions needed for building DApps on Ethereum.
-  * A CLI for smart contract interaction.
+  * A command tool for smart contract interaction.
 It lets you compile, build, deploy, execute methods, and get their event logs.
   * Option to automatically estimate your transaction gas costs for contract deployment and methods.
   * The saving of deployed contract addresses to use or reference later.
   * The ability to create and unlock Ethereum accounts using IPC.